Arthur Leo Kennedy

-Arthur Leo Kennedy (born January 9, 1942) is an American prelate of the Roman Catholic Church who served as an auxiliary bishop of the Archdiocese of Boston in Massachusetts from 2010 to 2017.After retirement, Kennedy took up residence at St. Mary's Parish in Dedham, Massachusetts.
+Arthur Leo Kennedy (born January 9, 1942) is an American prelate of the Roman Catholic Church who served as an auxiliary bishop of the Archdiocese of Boston in Massachusetts from 2010 to 2017.
+After retirement, Kennedy took up residence at St. Mary's Parish in Dedham, Massachusetts.

+Kenney currently serves as president of the new Catholic Institute of Technology in Castel Gandolfo, Italy.

 Biography

 Early life and education

-Arthur Leo Kennedy was born on January 9, 1942, in Boston to Arthur and Helen (O’Rourke) Kennedy.
+Arthur Kennedy was born on January 9, 1942, in Boston to Arthur and Helen (O’Rourke) Kennedy.
 He has four brothers (Kevin, Terrence, Christopher, and Brian) and one sister (Maurabeth).
 Kennedy has four nieces and four nephews.
 Kennedy attended Longfellow Elementary School in the Roslindale section of Boston and St. Aidan Grammar School in Brookline, Massachusetts.
 He then entered Boston Latin School for his secondary education, graduating in 1959.

-Kennedy received his Bachelor of Philosophy degree from Saint John's Seminary College in Boston in 1963.
+Kennedy received his Bachelor of Arts in philosophy from Saint John's Seminary College in Boston in 1963.

 Ordination, education and ministry

 On December 17, 1966, Kennedy was ordained a priest of the Archdiocese of Boston in St. Peter’s Basilica in Rome by Bishop Francis Reh.

 After his ordination, Kennedy was assigned to St. Monica Parish in Methuen, Massachusetts.
 He obtained a Licentiate of Sacred Theology from the Pontifical Gregorian University in 1967.
 In 1969, Kennedy was posted to St. Joseph Parish in East Boston, serving there until 1974.

-In 1974, Kennedy joined the faculty of the Theology and Catholic Studies departments at the University of St. Thomas (UST) in St. Paul, Minnesota.
-He earned his doctorate in systematic theology/philosophy of religion in 1978 from Boston College.
-In 1983, Kennedy was named as associate professor at UST and in 2001 a full professor.
+In 1974, Kennedy went to Minnesota to join the faculty of the Theology and Catholic Studies departments at the University of St. Thomas (UST) in St. Paul.
+He earned his doctorate in systematic theology/philosophy of religion in 1978 from Boston University.
+In 1983, Kennedy was named as an associate professor at UST and in 2001 a full professor.
 While at UST, Kennedy performed pastoral duties at Holy Trinity Parish in South Saint Paul, Minnesota, from 1974 to 1982 and at the Church of the Assumption in St. Paul from 1982 to 2000.